 - Conduct Brainstorming sessions, using drafts, with team members or peers to generate new ideas and perspectives

-- Use the social listening tool of a platform like Hypefury to monitor conversations and trending topics on social media platform
+- Use the social listening tool of a platform like Hypefury to monitor conversations and trending topics on social media platforms

 Tips for Using the Hypefury Drafts Folder